protontypes/open-sustainable-technology/README.md

 - [LEAF](https://github.com/dos-group/leaf) - Simulator for modeling energy consumption in cloud, fog, and edge computing environments.
 - [ethereum-nft-activity](https://github.com/kylemcdonald/ethereum-nft-activity) - Estimate the total emissions for popular CryptoArt platforms.
 - [kube-green](https://github.com/kube-green/kube-green) - A k8s operator to reduce CO2 footprint of your clusters.
-- [ecoCode](https://github.com/cnumr/ecoCode) - Reduce the environmental footprint of your software applications with this cutting-edge sonarQube plugin.
 - [Kepler](https://github.com/sustainable-computing-io/kepler) - Uses eBPF to probe energy related system stats and exports as Prometheus metrics.
 - [Software Carbon Intensity Specification](https://github.com/Green-Software-Foundation/software_carbon_intensity) - A specification that describes how to calculate a carbon intensity for software applications.
 - [Principles of Green Software Engineering](https://github.com/jawache/principles-green) - Are a core set of competencies needed to define, build and run sustainable software applications.